Orders, decorations, and medals of Hong Kong: Types of awards

-General awards
+General Medals

 The Grand Bauhinia Medal

 The Grand Bauhinia Medal, the highest award under the HKSAR honours and awards system, is to recognise the selected person's lifelong and highly significant contribution to the well-being of Hong Kong.
 The awardee is entitled to the postnominal letters GBM and the style The Honourable.
 (Bauhinia, Bauhinia blakeana, is the floral emblem of Hong Kong.)

 The Bauhinia Star

 The Order of the Bauhinia Star has three classes: Gold, Silver and Bronze.

 The Gold Bauhinia Star (GBS) is awarded to eminent persons who have given very distinguished services to the community or who have rendered public or voluntary services of a very high degree of merit.

 The Silver Bauhinia Star (SBS) is awarded to persons who have taken a leading part in public affairs and/or voluntary work over a long period of time.

 The Bronze Bauhinia Star (BBS) is awarded to persons who have given outstanding service over a long period of time, but in a more limited field or way than that required for the Silver Bauhinia Star.